A simple 5-question checklist that predicts which patients are most likely to return to the ER within a week. Toggle the factors below to calculate.

 1.4× more likely to return (OR 1.36)

-2.9× more likely to return (OR 2.87)
+2.9× more likely to return (OR 2.87).
+Measured from ED registration to physical departure.

 Risk Stratification